kristenjacobs/container-networking/slides/201810-voxxeddays/notes.md

 * When we ping between the network namespaces:
     * Highlight the TTL.
 Should be the default value, thus no routing is going on here!
     * Describe what the TTL is, and what happens when the TTL reaches zero.
-    * Can also describe how the TTL is used, e.g. in the implementation of traceroute.
+    * Describe how the TTL is used, e.g. in the implementation of traceroute.
 * When we ping network namespace from node:
     * Highlight the TTL.
 Should be the same.
 * Mention that currently we cant get external traffic to the namespaces, as we are not fowarding IP packets.
   However, we will set this up in the next example.

+## Slide: Quick recap: L2 vs L3 networks

+* Before we move on to the multinode cases, lets have a quick recap on the difference between a L2 (ethernet) and L3 (IP) network, we are going to need to know this in order to understand the next 2 cases.
+* Appologies if I'm telling you stuff you already know though!
+* On a L2 network, each node can send a packet to any other node in a single hop (ethernet packet).
+* If it requires more than one hop, then it needs to be routed (multiple ethernet packetes), thus it is an L3 network.

 ## Slide: Diagram of multiple network namespaces on different nodes but same subnet